By 2022, there will be 374.3 billion emails sent daily.

 Exercise and fitness brand ASICS reminds its visitors who have looked at items in their store, placed them in a shopping cart and abandoned them of these planned purchases with a brightly illuminated design and compelling copy.

-“Still thinking about it?”, asks ASICS’ cart abandonment recovery email campaign and highlights the product the recipient was looking, along with CTAs that encourage them to complete the purchase.
+“Still thinking about it?”, asks ASICS’ cart abandonment recovery email campaign and highlights the product the recipient was looking for, along with CTAs that encourage them to complete the purchase.

 Just under it is the selection of eStore’s bestsellers that the brand highlights as suitable replacements.